 Had Moderna been prepared to share its technology, Afrigen wouldn’t have had to first try and figure out the recipe and equipment required — the WHO hub would have been able to start with training African companies straight away and helping them to set up their manufacturing plants.

 A is for access

 Knowing exactly what ingredients, tools and facilities you need, how to set everything up and how to go about making a vaccine and doing quality checks, means commercial-ready production can be in the order of months rather than years.
-In fact, both BioNTech (which manufactures the Pfizer vaccine) and Lonza (which manufactures Moderna’s vaccine) were able to produce vaccine doses commercially within six months after tech transfer from their pharmaceutical developer partners started.
+In fact, both Pfizer/BioNTech’s and Moderna’s mRNA vaccines were ready for market within six months after their respective collaboration and tech share started.

-But there’s big money to be made in medicine, and Big Pharma doesn’t seem to be keen to play ball except with their own production partners, which they get to choose and manage.
+But there’s big money to be made in medicine, and Big Pharma doesn’t seem to be keen to play ball except with their preferred collaborators, which they get to choose and manage.

 Both Pfizer and Moderna – a relatively new player in pharmaceutical development – recently announced staggering earnings driven by their vaccine development.
 This has led to public outcry – and increasing calls for tech share – especially as considerable amounts of public money were used in Germany and the United States to fund BioNTech’s and Moderna’s respective development of COVID vaccines.

 Access to technical know-how needn’t be free, says Terblanche.
 “We would have been happy to produce Moderna’s vaccine under a voluntary licence, agreed under terms that are fair to low- and middle-income countries.
 We weren’t asking to get it for free, just to be treated as equal partners.”

 Under a voluntary license a patent-holder (such as a pharmaceutical company) gives another company permission to use its patents and other trade secrets to make a generic version of a specific product — at a fee.